Spinal cord injury

 When to see a doctor

-Anyone who has an injury to the head or neck needs an immediate medical evaluation.
-It is safest to assume that the person has a spinal injury until proved otherwise.
+Anyone who has an injury to the head or neck needs medical attention right away.
+It is safest to assume that the person has a spinal injury until proven otherwise.
 This is important because:

-• A serious spinal injury is not always immediately obvious.
-If a spinal injury occurs but it is not known, worse injury may occur.
+• A serious spinal injury is not always easy to see right away.
+If a spinal injury happens but it is not cared for, worse injury may happen.

-• Numbness or paralysis can happen quickly or come on gradually.
+• Numbness or paralysis can happen quickly or come on slowly.

 • The time between injury and treatment can be critical.
 Learning the level of the injury can help determine the possible recovery.

-If you suspect that someone has a back or neck injury:
+If you think that someone has a back or neck injury:

 • Do not move the injured person.
-Permanent paralysis and other serious complications can result.
+Permanent paralysis and other serious health issues can result.

 • Call 911 or local emergency medical help.